nathanbrz/Coursera_FinalProject_PersonalPortfolio/README.md

 - **Adding Recommendations**: Functionality to add new recommendations dynamically.
 - **Popup Management**: Functions to show and hide a pop-up message upon recommendation submission.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or create a pull request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, please reach out via email at [nate.abreu@hotmail.com](mailto:nate.abreu@hotmail.com).